diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

-Cybersecurity has increasingly become a preeminent concern for developers, users, and even regulators, in part due to the rise in major threats from malicious actors to the infrastructure supports our everyday life.
+Cybersecurity has increasingly become a preeminent concern for developers, users, and even regulators, in part due to the rise in major threats from malicious actors to the infrastructure that supports our everyday life.
 This is evidenced by recent cyberattacks such as Equifax's data breach, which exposed sensitive data of many US consumers,